KinveyApps/ContentBox-Android/README.md

 11. Specify your app.key and app.secret in the property file located at `assets/kinvey.properties`
 12. Visit [The Kivey Console](www.console.kinvey.com), and create three collections within the `Data` section named `Content`, `ContentTypes`, and `Markets`.
 13. When viewing the databrowser for each of these collections, click __Settings__ -> __import__, and select the respective *.json file from the `assets/` directory.
+14. Within the console, visit the __Users__ section, and click __Add User__.
+Give the test user a username and a apssword, which you can use to log into the application.

 ##License